storybookjs/marko/docs/workflows/testing-with-storybook.md

 - Manual tests rely on developers to manually look at a component to verify it for correctness.
 They help us sanity check a component’s appearance as we build.
 - [Unit tests](./unit-testing.md) verify that the output of a component remains the same given a fixed input.
 They’re great for testing the functional qualities of a component.
-- [Visual regression tests](./visual-testing.md) capturing screenshots of every story and comparing them against known baselines.
+- [Visual regression tests](./visual-testing.md) capture screenshots of every story and compare them against known baselines.
 They’re great for catching UI appearance bugs.
-- [Interaction tests](./interaction-testing.md) will render a story and then interact with it in the browser, asserting things about the way it renders and changes.
+- [Interaction tests](./interaction-testing.md) render a story and then interact with it in the browser, asserting things about the way it renders and changes.
 - [Snapshot tests](./snapshot-testing.md) compare the rendered markup of every story against known baselines.
 This catches markup changes that cause rendering errors and warnings.